IRRITABLE BOWEL SYNDROME?

 What to Do if You Think You Have IBS?

 If you have symptoms of IBS that interfere with your daily life, visit your doctor.
-They may refer you to a gastroenterologist, a specialist in digestive diseases, who may recommend a series of tests and can help diagnose IBS or rule out other diseases that mimic it.
+They may refer you to a gastroenterologist, a specialist in digestive disorders, who may recommend a series of tests and can help diagnose IBS or rule out other diseases that mimic it.

-My Strategy For Clients
+My Approach For Clients